-Further, in assessing tax policies from an intertemporal perspective, it is of great interest to isolate the effects of tax policies to obtain a better understanding of the driving forces behind pre- and posttax income inequalities.
-As a way to determine pretax income, we adopted the "fixed income" approach, in which the distribution of pretax income in a base year is exposed to various tax laws in a given period, to keep income, characteristics of families, and demographic composition constant.
-However, the fixed income approach has some drawbacks, such as instability in measurement of inequality (e.g., Lambert and Thorensen, 2009), so to improve the robustness of our results, we also adopted the transplant-and-compare (T-C) procedure developed by Dandanorni and Lambert (1992).
-The T-C procedure is a methodology to evaluate income distribution from a longitudinal viewpoint, under which a posttax distribution is compared to a common regime by correcting for any pretax distributional changes that may have occurred across periods.
+Further, in assessing tax policies from an intertemporal perspective, it is of great interest to isolate the effects of tax policies to obtain a better understanding of the driving forces behind pretax and posttax income inequalities.
+As a way to determine pretax income in this paper we adopted the "fixed income" approach, in which the distribution of pretax income at a base year is exposed to various tax laws in a given period of time, to determine exogenous income.
+However, the fixed income approach has some drawbacks, such as instability in inequality measurement (e.g., Lambert & Thorensen, 2009), so to improve the robustness of our results we also adopted the transplant-and-compare procedure developed by Dandanorni and Lambert (1992).